bpatzke/taskpaper-el/README.md

   blank line after the project line.
 It shouldn't.
 - Tasks --  On a line starting with an indent: Add a space after the `-` to turn it into a task.
-- Replace with "electric-mark", change it to "new-task" (or something).
+- Replace "electric-mark" with "new-task" (or something) globally.
 - If a Project starts with a hyphen, it is treated as a task.
 I've fixed this so the "project" face is used, but the item still "behaves" like a task.
   `(Partially fixed in version 20150619.)`

 ### Finished

-- Anything other than whitepace after the `:` on a project line with cause it to not be a project anymore. `(Fixed in version 20150619.)`
+- Anything other than whitepace after the `:` on a project line will cause it to not be a project anymore. `(Fixed in version 20150619.)`
 - Remove the "Create new task" key binding.
 It conflicts with the "Focus on today", and there are plenty of other ways to accomplish